runicscribe/worldbuilding-docs/dae-machina/culture/individuals/index.md

 **Name:** Unknown

-**Race:** Female Horned Dragon, Shapeshifter
+**Demographics:** Female Horned Dragon, Shapeshifter

 **Appearance:** Silvery scales, with a paler back and bluer underside.
 Bright purple eyes.
 Narrow horns.

 Hoarder of Power – Rather unique, as she has an almost entirely ephemeral horde.
 Collects political favours.
 Holds some high rank in almost all nations.
-A skilled shapeshifter, with many aliases across various races.
+A skilled shapeshifter, with many aliases across various peoples.
 Also a potent telepath.

 **Affiliations:** Elder Council, most nations and religions